MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/get-insights.md

 - Suggested: The number of suggestions from users

-Bookmarks and Q&amp;A insight cards in the Dashboard also provide easy access to common tasks:
+Bookmarks and Q&A insight cards in the Dashboard also provide easy access to common tasks:

-- To view bookmark or Q&amp;A results, click Bookmarks or Q&amp;As on the card title
+- To view bookmark or Q&A results, click Bookmarks or Q&As on the card title

-- To add a bookmark or Q&amp;A, click the create option
+- To add a bookmark or Q&A, click the create option

-- To bulk add bookmarks or Q&amp;As, click the import option
+- To bulk add bookmarks or Q&As, click the import option

 ## Review top search queries